Jenkins, Hart lead No. 3 Villanova past No. 15 Xavier

+Jenkins has again been a driving force for the No. 3 Wildcats, and helped keep a second straight national title in sight for the class of the Big East.

-VILLANOVA, Pa.
-(AP) -- Kris Jenkins and Josh Hart each scored 20 points and No. 3 Villanova beat No. 15 Xavier 79-54 on Tuesday night.
+Jenkins made four 3-pointers, scored 20 points and the Wildcats beat No. 15 Xavier 79-54 on Tuesday night.

+Jenkins likes to say he'll talk about the title winner all he wants in 30 years.
+But as long as he's wearing the No. 2 jersey, he won't dwell on his defining moment.

+''The thing I have to live up to is the pressure and commitment to my teammates,'' Jenkins said.

-The Wildcats (16-1, 4-1 Big East) were dominant in the second half in their first game since their five-week run at No. 1 ended with a loss last week at Butler.
+Josh Hart also scored 20 points and the Wildcats (16-1, 4-1 Big East) were dominant in the second half in their first game since their five-week run at No. 1 ended with a loss last week at Butler.

 Jalen Brunson scored in transition off a steal and Donte DiVincenzo and Hart each converted three-point plays midway through the second half to help bust the game open.